WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Coinjoin coordinators may also reject funds for risk management purposes.
 You can view the ban time at the `Wallet Coins` dialog via the search bar or with the keyboard shortcut “CTRL + C + D”.

-## Advanced Usage

-### Can I change the default Tor port?

-Yes.
-Since Wasabi version [2.0.6](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v2.0.6) it is possible to specify the Tor SOCKS5 Port and Tor Control Port.
-This can be done by specifying the port(s) at startup with the [startup parameters](/using-wasabi/StartupParameters.md#non-config-file-configurations).

 ## Buy Anything Button

 ### What is the Buy Anything Button?